thiagolvlsantos/git-transactions/README.md

 [![Hex.pm](https://img.shields.io/hexpm/l/plug.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-## Transactions using Git repositories.
+## Transactions using Git repositories

 Imagine you reading/writting locally to your file system attached to your Git repository as a transaction in your service class.
 An abstraction, using Aspects, to read and write files in your file system and automatically have them pulled/commited/pushed to your Git repository.